 'Len Bias' law doesn't apply here

-In some recent high-profile drug overdose cases, such as the death of Alex Hopping, a Wauwatosa woman who overdosed on heroin, the dealer who provided the lethal drugs has been charged with homicide under the state's "Len Bias" law, named for the University of Maryland basketball star who OD'ed on cocaine and died in 1986.
+In some recent high-profile drug overdose cases, such as the death of the dealer who provided the lethal drugs has been charged with homicide under the state's "Len Bias" law, named for the University of Maryland basketball star who OD'ed on cocaine and died in 1986.

 Assistant District Attorney Patricia Daugherty is prosecuting the case against Larsen and said while she could not comment on this particular case, prosecuting under the Len Bias law can be difficult.

 Daughtery said that only certain classifications of drugs can be used to support prosecution under the Len Bias law, and many prescription drugs are outside that classification.

 In the Hopping case, toxicology reports showed the only drug in Hopping's system was heroin.
 Because there were multiple drugs in Tim's system, including prescription drugs, he couldn't be charged with homicide under the Len Bias law.

 "I am glad to hear that Tim's seller is being charged," said Matthew Haeffel, who led the band that Tim played in.
 "Though I know he didn't make Tim's choices for him, I still feel a little resolution from knowing it."

 And even though Larsen is linked to the death of her son, Kris says she harbors no ill will toward Larsen.

 "I really feel for this man, for his parents and the people that are in his life because they’ve got their own hell to go through now," she said.
 "I have no hatred."